Call our Daily Help Line 9113 9500 Monday to Friday 9-5pm

 - School: Suspension, expulsion and bullying – where do I stand legally?

-- Violence and abuse: Been abused physically , emotionally or verbally ?
-Been sexually abused ?
-Need an intervention order?
+- Violence and abuse: Physical , emotional or verbal violence.
+Sexual abuse.
+Intervention orders.
 Have an intervention against you?

 Lots of information on these and other issues is available in our learn about the law section.